-Aesthetics Greenhouse Gas Emissions Public Services Agriculture and Forestry Resources Hazards & Hazardous Materials Recreation Air Quality Hydrology/Water Quality Transportation Biological Resources Land Use/Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources Utilities/Service System Energy Noise Wildfire Geology/Soils Population/Housing Mandatory Findings Significance

-DETERMINATION: (To be completed by Lead Agency)

-On the basis of this initial evaluation:

-- The proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - Although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - The proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - The proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect (a) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (b) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but must analyze only the effects that remain to be addressed. - Although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or (MITIGATED) NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or (MITIGATED) NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+ld be potentially affected by t the checklist on the following t, involving at least one impact that is a Aesthetics Greenhouse Gas Emissions Public Services Agriculture and Forestry Resources Hazards & Hazardous Materials Recreation Air Quality Hydrology/Water Quality Transportation Biological Resources Land Use/Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources Utilities/Service System Energy Noise Wildfire Geology/Soils Population/Housing \boxtimes Mandatory Findings Significance DETER MINATION: (To be con npleted by Lead Agency) On the b pasis of this initial evaluation: The proposed project COUL be prepared.
+D NOT ha ve a significant effect on the environm ent, and a NEGATIVE DECLARATION will \boxtimes evisions i n the project have been made ment, there will not be a significant reed to by the project proponent.
+A The proposed project MAY is required. have a sig nificant effect on the environ ment, and an ENVIRONMENTAL IMPACT REPORT The proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect (a) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (b) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but must analyze only the effects that remain to be addressed.
+Although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or (MITIGATED) NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or (MITIGATED) NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.